Skip to content

 Basic ERPs

-Press the Averaging button and select the aceMdspm8_faces_run1.mat file.
+Select Average Average and select the aceMdspmeeg_faces_run1.mat file under File name.
 At this point you can perform either ordinary averaging or “robust averaging” (Wager et al., 2005).
 Robust averaging makes it possible to suppress artefacts automatically without rejecting trials or channels completely, but just the contaminated parts.
-Thus, in principle we could do robust averaging without rejecting trials with eye blinks and this is something you can do as an exercise and see how much difference the artefact rejection makes with ordinary averaging vs. robust averaging.
-For robust averaging answer “yes” to “Use robust averaging?”.
-Answer “yes” to “Save weights”, and “no” to “Compute weights by condition”4.
+Thus, in principle, we could do robust averaging without rejecting trials with eye blinks and this is something you can do as an exercise and see how much difference the artefact rejection makes with ordinary averaging vs. robust averaging.
+For robust averaging select Robust under Averaging type 3.

-Select “Contrast” from the “Other” pulldown menu on the SPM window.
+Select Average Contrast.
 This function creates linear contrasts of ERPs/ERFs.
-Select the maceMdspm8_faces_run1.mat file, enter \([1\: -1]\) as the first contrast and label it “Difference”, answer “yes” to “Add another”, enter \([1/2\: 1/2]\) as the second contrast and label it “Mean”.
-Press “no” to the question “Add another” and not to “weight by num replications”.
-This will create new file wmaceMdspm8_faces_run1.{mat,dat}, in which the first trial-type is now the differential ERP between faces and scrambled faces, and the second trial-type is the average ERP for faces and scrambled faces.
+Select the maceMdspmeeg_faces_run1.mat file, and create two new contrats, one with coefficients \([1\: -1]\) and label “Difference”,and another with coefficients \([1/2\: 1/2]\) and label “Mean”.
+Set Weight by replications to No and run the batch.
+This will create new file wmaceMdspmeeg_faces_run1.{mat,dat}, in which the first trial-type is now the differential ERP between faces and scrambled faces, and the second trial-type is the average ERP for faces and scrambled faces.

-To look at the differential ERP, again press “Display: M/EEG”, and select the wmaceMdspm8_faces_run1.mat file.
-Switch to the “EEG” tab and to “scalp” display by toggling a radio button at the top of the tab.
+To look at the differential ERP, again select Display M/EEG, and select the wmaceMdspmeeg_faces_run1.mat file.
+Switch to the EEG tab and to scalp display by toggling a radio button at the top of the tab.
 The Graphics window should then show the ERP for each channel (for Trial 1 the “Difference” condition).
 Hold SHIFT and select Trial 2 to see both conditions superimposed.
-Then click on the zoom button and then on one of the channels (e.g, “B9” on the bottom right of the display) to get a new window with the data for that channel expanded, as in Figure 1.2.
+Then click on the zoom button and then on one of the channels (e.g, “B9” on the bottom right of the display) to get a new window with the data for that channel expanded, as in Figure 2.

-Average (green) and differential (blue) ERPs for faces and scrambled faces at channel B9 in wmaceMdspm8_faces_run1.mat.
+Average (green) and differential (blue) ERPs for faces and scrambled faces at channel B9 in `wmaceMdspmeeg_faces_run1.mat`

 The green line shows the average ERP evoked by faces and scrambled faces (at this occipitotemporal channel).
 A P1 and N1 are clearly seen.
 The blue line shows the differential ERP between faces and scrambled faces.
 The difference is small around the P1 latency, but large and negative around the N1 latency.
 The latter likely corresponds to the “N170” (Henson et al, 2003).
-We will try to localise the cortical sources of the P1 and N170 in Section [multimodal:eeg:3D].
+We will try to localise the cortical sources of the P1 and N170 in the section on 3D source reconstruction.

 2D topography for faces minus scrambled faces at 180ms.